-/ Copyright and disclaimer
+Copyright and disclaimer

-Marketer email tracker 2019 is published by the Data & Marketing Association (UK) Ltd Copyright © Data & Marketing Association (DMA).
+The Marketer Email Tracker 2019 is published by The Direct Marketing Association (UK) Ltd Copyright © Direct Marketing Association.
 All rights reserved.
 No part of this publication may be reproduced, copied or transmitted in any form or by any means, or stored in a retrieval system of any nature, without the prior permission of the DMA (UK) Ltd except as permitted by the provisions of the Copyright, Designs and Patents Act 1988 and related legislation.
 Application for permission to reproduce all or part of the Copyright material shall be made to the DMA (UK) Ltd, DMA House, 70 Margaret Street, London, W1W 8SS.

-Although the greatest care has been taken in the preparation and compilation of Marketer email tracker 2019, no liability or responsibility of any kind (to extent permitted by law), including responsibility for negligence is accepted by the DMA, its servants or agents.
-All information gathered is believed correct at April 2019.
+Although the greatest care has been taken in the preparation and compilation of the Marketer email tracker 2019, no liability or responsibility of any kind (to extent permitted by law), including responsibility for negligence is accepted by the DMA, its servants or agents.
+All information gathered is believed correct at February 2019.
 All corrections should be sent to the DMA for future editions.